lukal-x/awesome-balkan-producthunt/README.md

 ### e-readers

 - https://bookerei.com/  Effortlessly read, organize, and manage your ePub and PDF collections.
 For Windows & MacOS.

+### Games

+- https://store.steampowered.com/app/1211980/Skopje_83/ SKOPJE '83 - Explore a city thrust into disarray by an unknown event and survive the hordes of mutated abominations that lurk at every corner.
+You’ll have to fight through enemies & bosses, scavenge loot and survive the hostile city.

 ### Human resources